-- 5. In the Power Saving tab, configure power saving in the Power Saving tab.
-If the base station has a Power Saving Modes license, you can configure all three modes (see "Configuring Power Saving" on page 94). - 6.
+- 5. In the Power Saving tab, configure power saving.
+If the base station has a Power Saving Modes license, you can configure all three modes (see "Configuring Power Saving" on page 96). - 6.
 If your system needs to broadcast its ID using Morse code, select the CWID System tab and configure the profile appropriately. - 7.
 In the Task Manager tab, use Task Manager to define any inputs and actions to customize the way channels with this profile will respond in different situations. - 8.
 Click OK to confirm your changes and close the dialog box.
 The profile you defined appears in the Channel Profiles form.